Mastering Vocabulary: A Deep Dive into Level G Unit 8

 Expanding Your Vocabulary: Beyond Definition Memorization

 Simply memorizing definitions is ineffective for long-term retention.
-A more robust approach includes:
+A more solid approach includes:

 -

 Contextual Understanding: Analyze how each word is used in sentences and paragraphs.
-Note the subtle differences in meaning depending on the context.
+Note the subtle differences in meaning depending on the context It's one of those things that adds up..

 -